What does the "Couldn’t include markable diagram" error message mean?

 • The eReferral will now appear in the "New" inbox in the eReferrals & eConsults area of your Ocean Portal.

-These inbound eReferrals can be managed in the same way as any other Ocean eReferral, with the exception that no referral notifications will be sent to the referrer through Ocean.
+These inbound eReferrals can be managed in the same way as any other received Ocean eReferral, with the exception that no referral notifications will be sent to the referrer through Ocean.